 - All valid passes will be accepted as fare as usual, by showing it to the bus driver.

-Phase TWO: MCTS M•CARD (electronic smart card) will be launched.
+Phase THREE: MCTS M•CARD (electronic smart card) will be launched.

 - The MCTS M•CARD, smart card, will be launched and available to purchase at numerous sales outlets similar to before.
 However, at some locations you will not be able to reload value on your current MCTS M•CARD.
 (See What are MCTS M•CARD fares? for more information.)

 - MCTS will begin an online sales component at RideMCTS.com.
 You will be able to conveniently reload value on your MCTS M•CARD.
-Also, if you do not have the card, for a fee you will be able to order a new card and have it mailed to you.
+Also, if you do not have the card, for a fee you will be able to order a new card online or by phone and have it mailed to you.

-- Paper tickets and weekly/monthly passes will be phased out and replaced by the MCTS M•CARD at the end of Phase Two once the fare system is working properly.
+- Paper tickets and weekly/monthly passes will be phased out and replaced by the MCTS M•CARD at the end of Phase Three once the fare system is working properly.
+Back to top.

 How will fares be affected?